 Special Thanks: I am eternally grateful to the variety of support I received for embarking this opportunity.
 Much thanks to Dr. Sam Chan and Tania Siemens from the Oregon Sea Grant College Program at Oregon State University for their always enthusiastic support for furthering my own, and other students futures.
 Thank you to aquatic veterinarian, Dr. Tim Miller-Morgan, from the Hatfield Marine Science Center for sharing, and allowing me to join him and the rest of the Project Piaba folks on a growing experience.
 Thank you to Amazonia Expeditions Co. for introducing a glimpse into the enigmatic world of the Amazon.
 Thank you to Project Piaba for your work, I have the highest hopes for the growth of an astonishing organization.
 Mahalo nui loa, and Go Acará Disco!!!

 Kayla first started at Oregon Sea Grant as a PROMISE intern after graduating from Oregon State University in 2014.
 She has since been a part of the program as a Marine Educator, working in the areas of watershed health and invasive species research and educational outreach.
 She has been involved in developing an AIS toolkit lesson plan for K-12 educators, assisting with the Oregon Invasive Species Council (OISC), visiting local schools to teach more on invasive species, specimen collections, conducting survey-based research studies, and supervising student interns and workers.
-She will soon be starting her Master’s in Ecology and Biomonitoring at the Universidade Federal da Bahia in Salvador, Brazil.
+She will soon be starting her Master’s in Public Policy at Oregon State University.